ai-dev-2024/Rambler-Bangla/docs/V28-SEGMENT-LOCK.md

 Rambler's text-layer segmentation is the only route.
 Users switch at clause and sentence boundaries far more than word by word (55% inter-sentential vs 20% intra-sentential in the cited code-switching study).
-Segment-level locking is both what the research supports and what MK specified.
+Segment-level locking is both what the research supports and what the maintainer specified.

 ## Design